CheongLoic/DevOps-Project/README.md

 You can go to this repo to check out what I did in NodeJS (That's mostly me who did everything ...) : https://github.com/CheongLoic/ECE-NodeJS-Lab-2019.
 I created this repository because my partner in NodeJS wanted to do his DevOps project with Python (or maybe for an other reason ...)

-There are :
+You can :
-- Home page
+- Go to the Home page
 - Sign In / Sign Up / Sign Out
 - Insert/update/delete metrics once logged in
 - Retrieve the user’s metrics and display it in a graph